IMPORTANT: In May 2020, the methods used to switch between vector and raster tiles were deprecated and will be removed after one year.

 This approach will only load vector tiles.

 In order to display a map, you need to provide a map style file which includes information required to render a map.
 Sources include information about the types of tiles (e.g., raster or vector) and the URL(s) for the tile service(s).
 For more information take a look at the Map Style Specification.
 The default map display in the Maps SDK is based on vector tiles.
 It utilizes a map style file which sets the URL to the Vector Tile endpoint.
 The default style file for the map and traffic display is fetched from the Style Merger.
 It is also possible to display a map with raster tiles in the Maps SDK.
 In order to do that, you need to provide a map style defining the raster type and the raster tiles endpoint URL.
 This style must be loaded into the Maps SDK.
 This example provides a simple map JSON-style file that can be used to display TomTom raster tiles and shows how to use such a style in the Maps SDK.

 Raster tiles are served as images.
 They require less processing power and memory to render, but have a larger file size than vector tiles.

 Sample use case 1: Your app is designed to use raster tiles for map display.
-You want to update the app with TomTom Maps API raster tiles.
+You want to update the app with TomTom Map Display API raster tiles.

-Sample use case 2: You want to take advantages of vector tiles features such as map 2.5 D perspective, custom map styles, etc.
+Sample use case 2: You want to take advantage of vector tiles features such as map 2.5 D perspective, custom map styles, etc.

 Sample use case 3: Your app runs on devices with different capabilities.
 You want to use vector tiles for map display on powerful devices and raster tiles on devices with less processing power.

-Use the code snippets below in your app to display the map with raster or vector tiles.
+Use the following code snippets in your app to display the map with raster or vector tiles.

-In this example you will see buttons that allow to switch between raster and vector tiles at runtime:
+In this example you will see buttons that allow switching between raster and vector tiles at runtime: